Newsletter

 Writing Competitions

-Bennington College Young Writers Award - for grades 10-12; categories in poetry, fiction, and nonfiction.
-Always a November 1st deadline.
+Bennington College Young Writers Award - for grades 10-12; categories in poetry, fiction, and nonfiction

 Gilbert-Chappell Distinguished Poet Series - For North Carolina students only.
-November 1st deadline.
 In this series, poets in middle school, high school, or college are invited to apply to be mentored by, and read with, a distinguished NC poet.

-Manningham Student Poetry Awards - for grades 6-12.
-Deadline was March 1 in 2010.
+Manningham Student Poetry Awards - for grades 6-12

-Patricia Grodd Poetry Prize for Young Writers - for grades 10-11; submit during the month of November.
+Patricia Grodd Poetry Prize for Young Writers - for grades 10-11

 Poetry Out Loud - An annual spoken word competition for high school students.
-You can't use original poems, but this is still a cool opportunity for slam enthusiasts.
-Materials are distributed in September; finals are held in April.
-Get your English teacher involved so he/she can contact your state's coordinator and get you registered.
+You can't use original poems, but this a cool opportunity for slam enthusiasts.
+Your English teacher has to register you.

 Writing Resources